Skip to content

 Temperament and behaviour

-Affectionate, playful and attention-loving, Sphynx cats have loads of personality.
-They are curious and full of mischief so provide them with plenty of toys to keep them occupied.
-Although they can keep themselves entertained if they’re left alone for part of the day, they also enjoy the company of other cats or a cat-friendly dog.
-They always want someone or another pet to snuggle up to.
-They like to keep warm so won’t pass up the opportunity to curl up on your lap.
-They might even climb onto your shoulders.
+Despite their haughty appearance, Sphynx cats are affectionate, playful and attention-loving.
+They have loads of personality, but they’re curious and full of mischief, so give them plenty of toys to keep them occupied.
+Although Sphynxes can keep themselves entertained if they’re left alone for part of the day, they also enjoy the company of other cats or a cat-friendly dog.

 Common health problems

-Generally, Sphynx cats tend to be quite healthy but there are a few conditions which can affect the breed.
+Generally, Sphynx cats tend to be quite healthy but there are a few health conditions which can affect the breed.
 From skin problems to respiratory issues, there are a few problems to watch out for.

 Hypertrophic cardiomyopathy (HCM)